Should you build some vocabulary before having a conversation in Italian?

 A few hundred words are already enough for survival, and with 2,000 words you can say virtually anything (not in the most correct or natural way, of course).

-If you set realistic goals for your communications skills, words are always enough.
+If you set realistic goals for your communication skills, words are always enough.

 For example, if you’re a total beginner, you only need a handful of words to introduce yourself and ask your counterpart to do the same.